Website St. James' Episcopal School

 - Supporting pick-up, drop-off, lunch and recess coverage as assigned

-- Writing comprehensive narratives for each child three times a year
+- Writing comprehensive narratives for each child twice a year

 - Meeting with families to assess student success and challenges

 - Regularly updating the grade level’s curriculum maps with other grade level instructors